ampproject/amphtml/extensions/amp-story/amp-story.md

 Please note the following guidelines for including links in your amp-story:

-- Links that are too far to the left or right edge of a story page will be ignored for navigation.
+- Parts of links that are too far to the left or right edge of a story page will yield to navigation.
 - Links that occupy too much of the page area will be ignored for navigation.

 #### Customizing tooltip for links or interactive components